ShaunCurtis/Blazr.Demo/readme.md

 # Blazr.Demo

-This is the new consolidated repository for my latest versions of my Blazor Demo Database application.
+This is the new repository for the latest version of my Blazor Demo Database application.

-The documentation is divid into a set of articles that cover various aspects and key technologies used in the solution
+The documentation is divided into a set of articles that cover various aspects and key technologies used in the solution.

 Articles: